Enjoy Spring Break Like a Cowboy

-How about an action-packed trip to a place where the wild west lives on?
+How about an action-packed trip to a place where the Wild West lives on?
 South-central Oklahoma is the perfect place to experience cowboy culture.
-Since the Chisholm Trail carved its way through Oklahoma over 100 years ago, cowboys have been making an impact on our state.
+Since the Chisholm Trail carved its way through Oklahoma more than 150 years ago, cowboys have been making an impact on our state.

-The ChisholmTrail Heritage Center, in Duncan, is a great place to bring out your inner cowboy.
+The Chisholm Trail Heritage Center, in Duncan, is a great place to bring out your inner cowboy.
 This museum offers self-guided tours as well as customized tours.
 While you are there, check out the beautiful art and talking displays.
+Listen to the story of how the Chisholm Trail was named and experience the sites, sounds and smells of a cattle run.
+Learn how to rope a steer and “shop” in the Duncan store.
 The Chisholm Trail statue outside of the building is the perfect place for a photo opp.
 When you take your picture remember to tag us on Instagram with #VisitChickasaw!
 Kids under 5 get in free and there are senior discounts available.

 Learn what life was like as a pioneer at the Love County Pioneer Museum in downtown Marietta.
 Here you can explore everything from antique farm equipment to pioneer homes.
-At this museum, you will really see what life was like in Love County in the early 1900s.
+At this museum, you will see what life was like in Love County in the early 1900s.
 Admission to the museum is FREE and guided tours are available by appointment.

 After you learn about the cowboy way of life, put that knowledge to the test by going for a horseback ride at the Arbuckle Trail Rides in Sulphur or the Lake Murray Riding Stables in Ardmore.
-Both of the stables offer rides for experienced riders and first-timers!
+Both stables offer rides for experienced riders and first-timers!

 You don’t want to miss the largest Western clothing store in south-central Oklahoma.
 This store in downtown Ardmore has everything from work clothes to cute boutique fashions for cowgirls.